Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 ## General changes

-EventHubs v5 is a redesign that provides a better out-of-the-box experience for developers across several areas:
+EventHubs v5 is a redesign that aligns with the new Azure SDK [guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html#design-principles) for providing a better out-of-the-box experience for JavaScript developers across several areas:

 ### Handling backpressure